 1. “Hurt” by Johnny Cash (2003)

 Not everyone knows that Johnny Cash didn’t write this hit; it was originally a Nine Inch Nails song.
-Cash played the song more than 100 times before recording it, and he called it “the best anti-drug song I ever heard.”
+Cash played the song more than 100 times before recording it and called it “the best anti-drug song I ever heard.”

 2. “Skinny Love” by Bon Iver (2007)

-To play the song as written, you’ll need to use an open C tuning.
+You’ll need to use an open C tuning to play the song as written.
 But if you prefer, you can use standard tuning.
-You need the chords Am, C, Cmaj7sus2/D, Am/C, Cadd9/E, Gadd11/B, and F/A. This tutorial can take you through it.
+You need the chords Am, C, Cmaj7sus2/D, Am/C, Cadd9/E, Gadd11/B, and F/A. This video tutorial (above right) can take you through it.

 3. “Tears in Heaven” by Eric Clapton (1991)